Colorado Boating License Practice Test

 Question: 1 / 400

-What should you do if you experience engine trouble while out on the water?
+What should you do if your boat is taking on water?

 Get further explanation with Examzify DeepDiveBeta